 Staying at home with your kids in the summer sounds like a dream come true right?
 All laughing all the time, surrounded by sunny happy children who all help with the housework.
 Any of you who take the summers off or work from home with your children know better.
 It can be a bickering, screeching, “I’m BORED”, “Why can’t I spend 23 hours a day on my tablet Mom???
 Huh?
 WHY???” kind of stay-cation.
 I know some of you feel me.
 I know you do.

-If you’re used to being in the office all the time and you suddenly find yourself in ‘I don’t want to get out of my pajamas – I’ll let the kids sleep in til’ 11 AM just to get sFrustrated-mom-with-kidsome “me” time’ paradise’… you’re not alone.
+If you’re used to being in the office all the time and you suddenly find yourself in ‘I don’t want to get out of my pajamas – I’ll let the kids sleep in til’ 11 AM just to get some “me” time’ paradise’… you’re not alone.
 Being with your kids 24/7 can be hard.
 Like REALLY hard.
 And doggone it – it’s OKAY to admit that.
 None of this Mom-guilt please.
 And then working from home at the same time?
 You deserve an award.
 You do.

 One reason moms (or Dads) who are home with their kids for the summer might feel more down is a lack of appreciation – or a missing sense of accomplishment.
 At the end of the day, when you work you can list a set of tasks you conquered, but it can be difficult for a Stay At Home Summer Mom to pinpoint what they did during the day, even if they’ve been busy the entire time.